elastic/kibana/src/core/MIGRATION.md

 Plugins can expose public interfaces for other plugins to consume.
 Like `core`, those interfaces are bound to the lifecycle functions `setup` and/or `start`.

-Anything returned from `setup` or `start` will act as the interface, and while not a technical requirement, all Elastic plugins should expose types for that interface as well.
+Anything returned from `setup` or `start` will act as the interface, and while not a technical requirement, all first-party Elastic plugins should expose types for that interface as well.
 3rd party plugins wishing to allow other plugins to integrate with it are also highly encouraged to expose types for their plugin interfaces.

 **foobar plugin.ts:**